-So, you’ve taken a look at your health insurance policy and are questioning if it’s still right for you.
-Maybe it doesn’t fit your budget, or maybe it’s not meeting your healthcare needs.
-Whatever the reason you have to switch, we’re here to help you change to a new health insurance policy without the headaches.
+So, you’ve taken a look at your health insurance policy and have decided it’s not right for you.
+Maybe it doesn’t fit your budget, or maybe it’s not meeting your healthcare needs any longer.
+Whatever the reason you have to switch, we’re here to help you with changing health insurance, without the headaches.

 Should I change health insurers?

-First of all, you need to find a new health insurance policy that offers you great value.
+First of all, if you’re changing health insurance you need to find a new policy that offers you great value.
 Because you’re busy, we recommend using the healthslips.com.au Calculator, which is free and fast, and is the only one that shows you all the policies from all 50 insurers.
 It’s the most efficient way to make sure you’ve found the best value policy available.

 Make sure you choose a policy that covers all the health areas you need now and in the near future, and also check what limits and waiting periods may apply.